stanbar/stellot/README.md

 Our system allow two paths of voting: simplified and manual.
 In _manual path_, user already posses stellar account and want to take control of whole process, which involve creating trustline to distribution account and issuing vote token.
-_Simplified path_ create new stellar account, create trustline to distribution account and issue token automatically on the user behalf, leaving it with just decision what party to vote on.
+_Simplified path_ create new keypair on frontend side, not releaving private key to backend.
+Backend funds the account with minimum required amount of lumens required to process next steps.
+Next, trustline to distribution account is created and vote token issued, everything is done automatically on the user behalf, leaving it with just decision what party to vote on.
 User of such path is completely abstracted from technology used underneath, while still leverageing all blockchain benefits.
+Simplified path could be enhanced by allowing user to releave his keypair, hence allowing him to send his vote token to other user instead of voting by thier own.

 ## Bootstrapping